 Turtle Wings offers computer monitor recycling of both CRT and LCD monitors.
 We offer nationwide pick-up for large corporations and government agencies and pick-up for small to mid-sized companies within DC, Maryland or Virginia.
-We accept mailed-in items or items delivered to our Capitol Heights location.
+We accept mailed-in items or items delivered to our Hyattsville location.

 CRT monitors need to be treated carefully as they contain toxic materials such as cadmium and lead (in the leaded glass) which can contaminate the environment and pose a health risk to untrained personnel.
 Since 2001, the EPA has encouraged businesses and government agencies to avoid pollution and health risks by ensuring that all CRT monitors are disposed of at a certified facility equipped to recycle electronics.